aedobbyn/beer-data-science/present/brewsentation.md

     - How do you architect the ideal beer flavor profile visualizer
         - In particular, how do you represent *"hoppy, for a Kölsch"*?

+- Does the style Kölsch even describe a tangibly different subset of beer that would be distinguishable in a blind taste test from other styles?

 How did this come about?
 ========================================================